udplabs/okta-kotter/docs/udp/README.md

 If you change themes, you may want to go to Tools > Admin > Config in your Kotter app and click the "Reset" button to install the theme's product data.

+> **NOTE:** Because of a bug in the current Terrafrom script, you'll also need to manually create a group called "Admin" and assign your user to it in the Okta admin console to access all available Kotter functionality.

 ## TODO

 - Additional documentation for individual Kotter features.